MaxWenzel/frameworks/README.md

 - [Freemarker](https://freemarker.apache.org/): a Java library to generate text output (HTML web pages, e-mails, configuration files, source code, etc.) based on templates and changing data
 - [Velocity](https://velocity.apache.org/): a Java-based template engine.
 It permits anyone to use a simple yet powerful template language to reference objects defined in Java code.
 - [jte](https://jte.gg/): a fast and lightweight template engine for Java (!)
+- [Peeble](https://pebbletemplates.io/): a Java templating engine inspired by Twig and similar to the Python Jinja Template Engine syntax.
+It features templates inheritance and easy-to-read syntax, ships with built-in autoescaping for security, and includes integrated support for internationalization.
+- [handlebars](https://handlebarsjs.com/): a simple templating language.
+- [Trimou](http://trimou.org/): a Mustache templating engine implementation written in Java.
+Helper API inspired by Handlebars.js is also included.
+The goal is to provide a simple to use and easy to extend templating engine for any Java SE or Java EE application.

 ### ByteCode / CodeGeneration